 Goliath VFFNTASt.
 65 days.
 Indeterminate.
 Tall, vigorous plants yield beautiful, blemish free red fruits in the 10 to 15 oz. range.
 Gives Brandywine a run for the money as the best tasting tomato of all time.
 Hawaiian Pineapple.
 90-95 days.
 Indeterminate.
 Large beefsteak fruits ripen golden-orange and have a pineapple-like flavor when perfectly ripe.
-Very productive vines produce lots of 1-1 1/2 lb. fruits.
+Vines produce lots of 1 to 1 1⁄2 lb. fruits.
 This was a pleasant surprise at our taste trials several years ago, scoring in the top five.